Aiming for industry-leading performance

 DEVON'S GOALS

-• Set 2023 standalone emissions reduction goal, which includes a year-over-year reduction in GHG intensity and a year-over-year reduction in our methane detection rate.
+• Achieved a year-over-year 7% reduction in GHG emissions intensity and 6% reduction in methane emissions intensity.

 Driving alignment